brynsgtn/Dynamic-Digital-Clock/README.md

 ## Purpose

-I built this web application as a practice project to enhance my skills in JavaScript development and to gain experience with npm package management.
-This project allowed me to explore various libraries and tools, such as Day.js, MicroModal, and Browserify, and to learn how to integrate them into a real-world application.
+I built this web application as a practice project to enhance my skills in JavaScript and TypeScript development and to gain experience with npm package management.
+This project allowed me to explore various libraries and tools, such as Day.js, MicroModal, and Vite, and to learn how to integrate them into a real-world application.

 ## Deployment